Incremental Generalized Category Discovery: Implementation Details

 \subsection{Experimental Settings}

 Our models are trained using a stochastic gradient descent optimizer with an initial learning rate of $0.1$, momentum of $0.9$, and weight decay of $1e-4$.
 The learning rate is decayed following a cosine schedule~\cite{loshchilov2016sgdr}.
 We use a batch size of $128$ during training for all datasets, where $64$ images are sampled from $\mathcal{D}_{lab}^t$ and $64$ images are sampled from $\mathcal{D}_{unlab}^t$.
 The balancing factor $\lambda_{\text{rep}}$ is set to $0.35$, $\epsilon$ is set to $2.0$, $K$ is set to $10$, $K^d$ is set to $20$, and the threshold $T$ is set to $0.6$.
 We adopt the same set of augmentations used in~\cite{uno} for contrastive learning.
+The temperature parameters in contrastive learning $\tau_u$ and $\tau_c$ are set to $0.07$ and $0.1$ respectively.